-ID Mitigation EC-9.01 Any wildlife killed or injured by vehicles shall be reported to Manitoba Conservation and Water Stewardship.
-EC-9.04 Clearing shall occur outside breeding bird timing windows.
-See Table 6-1 EC-9.07 Hunting and harvesting of wildlife by project staff shall not be permitted while working on the project sites.
-EC-9.09 Manitoba Conservation and Water Stewardship shall be notified if animal traps are encountered and must be removed for project activities.
-EC-9.11 No firearms shall be permitted at construction sites.
-EC-9.12 Orientation for Contractor and Manitoba Hydro employees shall include awareness of environmental protection measures for wildlife and wildlife habitat.
-EC-9.13 Problem wildlife shall be reported immediately to Manitoba Conservation and Water Stewardship.
-EC-9.15 Trees containing large nests of sticks and areas where active animal dens or burrows are encountered shall be left undisturbed until unoccupied.
+ID Mitigation EC-9.01 Any wildlife killed or injured by vehicles will be reported to Manitoba Conservation.
+EC-9.03 Boundaries of important wildlife habitats will be flagged by prior to commencement of construction.
+EC-9.04 Clearing will occur during late fall and winter to the extent possible to avoid the spring/summer nesting season for birds and parturition times for mammal species and breeding windows for frog species.
+EC-9.06 Construction camps will be kept clean, food will be kept in sealed storage areas, and kitchen wastes will be stored in bear-proof containers and/or electric fencing in northern and rural areas.
+EC-9.07 Hunting and harvesting of wildlife by project staff will not be permitted while working on the project sites.
+EC-9.09 Manitoba Conservation will be notified if animal traps are encountered and must be removed for project activities.
+EC-9.11 No firearms will be permitted at construction sites.
+EC-9.12 Orientation for Contractor and Manitoba Hydro employees will include awareness of environmental protection measures for wildlife and wildlife habitat.
+EC-9.13 Problem wildlife will be reported immediately to Manitoba Conservation and Water Stewardship.
+EC-9.14 Trails through or near important habitat types will be managed in accordance with the Access Management Plan.
+EC-9.15 Trees containing large nests of sticks and areas where active animal dens or burrows are encountered will be left undisturbed until unoccupied.
 Artificial structures for nesting may be provided if unoccupied nests must be removed.
-EC-9.16 Vehicles shall not exceed posted speed limits and wildlife warning signs may be installed in high density areas and at known crossings locations.
-EC-9.18 Wildlife and wildlife habitat shall be protected in accordance with provincial and federal legislation and provincial and federal guidelines.
-EC-9.19 Wildlife shall not be fed, befriended or harassed at construction areas.
-EC-9.20 Construction activities shall not be carried out within established buffer zones and setback distances for wildlife species.
+EC-9.16 Vehicles will not exceed posted speed limits and wildlife warning signs may be installed in high density areas and at known crossings locations.
+EC-9.18 Wildlife and wildlife habitat will be protected in accordance with provincial and federal legislation and provincial and federal guidelines.
+EC-9.19 Wildlife will not be fed, befriended or harassed at construction areas.
+EC-9.20 Construction activities will not be carried out within established buffer zones and setback distances for wildlife species.
+EC-9.21 Understory vegetation will be managed at access routes to limit line of sight.
+EC-9.22 New by-pass trails and access routes will be sited where possible to utilize existing natural terrain features and existing vegetation to minimize line of site.